simonangel-fong/Note_Humber/Requirements_Analysis_and_Process_Modeling/uml/use_case.md

 ## Use case diagram

 - **Use case diagram**: a UML model used to graphically show uses cases and their relationships to actors<br>
-  Recall UML is Unified Modeling Language, the standard for diagrams and terminology for developing information systems
+  Recall UML is Unified Modeling Language, the standard for diagrams and terminology for developing information systems<br>
+  help to capture the requirements of the system.
+These diagrams also identify the interactions between the system and its actors.

 - **Actor** is the UML name for a **end user**